-Links and information for heritage sites in London and around the UK can be found in the web sites listed above.
+Links and information for many if not most heritage sites in London and around the UK can be found in the web sites listed above.
 Here below, we provide links to heritage sites that have their own web sites or other more extensive online information.

 Detailed site, with photos, descriptions, walking routes, etc., in East London’s historic Jewish district.

 4 Heneage Lane